FAIRplus/the-fair-cookbook/content/recipes/findability/seo/bioschemas-data-page.md

 ---
 width: 800px
 name:
-alt: The process of annotated a webpage with bioschema markup for Search Engine discovery
+alt: The process of annotated a webpage with Bioschemas markup to support machine processing of the page
 ---
-The process of annotated a webpage with bioschema markup for Search Engine discovery.
+The process of annotated a webpage with Bioschemas markup to support machine processing of the page.
 ```